MobiApp121/PressBooks-MobiAp121-Publishing/readme.txt

  9. Navigate to: My Books → __YOUR_SITE__ → Dashboard

- 10. Navigate to: Appearance.
-Activate "PressBooks Publisher One"
+ 10. Activate "PressBooks Publisher One"

  11. Navigate to: My Books → Network Admin → Sites